 It’s the burning question on everyone’s lips, but also the trickiest to answer.
 Everyone on the internet has an opinion on how often to post, posting strategy and the art of optimised scheduling.

 But in all honesty, there isn’t one size fits all with social media posting.
 The fine line between keeping the convo going and annoying the hell out of your followers is what all social media marketers are aiming for.

 We want our social media posts to land on people’s feeds, with exactly the right content, when they are online ready to engage with us.

-How much posting is not enough?
+How much posting on social media is not enough?
 And what happens when you post too often?
 Is there the perfect time to schedule that killer Tweet?
 Are there any more questions you can cram into one blog specifically created to answer your questions?!

 Fear, not my friend, I have been compiling this guide to social media posting frequency for longer than you have been pondering an emoji for you thread of Instagram stories.

 Here’s our guide to how often you should be posting to Facebook, Instagram, Twitter, and LinkedIn to optimize your reach — without annoying your followers.

 How often should you be posting on social media?